GTNewHorizons/ServerUtilities/README.md

-SeverUtilities
+ServerUtilities
 ===============
 ServerUtilities for server owners.
-Fork and Rebrand of FTBUtilities, FTBLibrary, and LatCore 1.7.10.
+Backport and Rebrand of the 1.12.2 version of FTBUtilities, FTBLibrary, and Aurora for 1.7.10.

+Fully backwards compatible with homes, chunks and warps.
+These will be loaded from FTBU on first load.

+Utilizes a permission system to handle whether a player can use certain commands and do certain things.
+A full list of permissions along with their description can be dumped using the command /dump_permissions, the file will be placed at .minecraft/serverutilities/server/.
+They can also be viewed using the Aurora webapi.

 ### License